GrantWorks is committed to helping Texas communities preserve their heritage, improve their economic vitality and maintain their livability.

 - Ordinance Reviews (Zoning and Subdivision)

 - Housing Plans

 GrantWorks creates maps of city limits, land uses, zoning, and infrastructure using Geographic Information Systems (GIS) software.
 We conduct on-site fieldwork in your community, digitize and update existing paper maps, and create databases that put all of the city’s spatial information into one system.
 GIS maps and databases can be easily converted into AutoCAD format for use by your city’s engineers.

 At GrantWorks, planning is a core service.
-Our Planning team includes four full-time planners, two GIS specialists, and a professional engineer.
+Our Planning team includes four full-time planners and two GIS specialists.
 The team is augmented by GrantWorks staff in other company divisions, including six additional AICP certified planners.
 The Division has also established a relationship with the University of Texas School of Architecture Community and Regional Planning program to employ student interns on an as-needed basis.